ODiogoSilva/TriFusion/README.md

 ### Executables binaries

 The latest stable release of TriFusion can be installed as a standalone application using one of the following installers.
-This only includes the GUI component of TriFusion.
+This **only includes the GUI component** of TriFusion.
+If you also want the command line version, see [Installation from source](#installation-from-source)

 #### Linux